Loop ETH (LPETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Loop ETH Historical Price

-According to the latest data gathered on Loop ETH live price page, the current price of Loop ETH is 1,600.72USD.
-The circulating supply of Loop ETH(LPETH) is 784.11 LPETH , giving it a market capitalization of $1.43M.
+According to the latest data gathered on Loop ETH live price page, the current price of Loop ETH is 1,791.66USD.
+The circulating supply of Loop ETH(LPETH) is 726.20 LPETH , giving it a market capitalization of $1.30M.

 The Loop ETH Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LPETH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.